Religion in Denmark: Judaism

 A Jewish community has been present in Denmark since the seventeenth century, when the monarchs began allowing Jews to enter the country and practice their religion on an individual basis.
 Emancipation followed gradually and by the end of the nineteenth century most Jews were fully assimilated into Danish society.
 In the early decades of the twentieth century there was an influx of more secular, Yiddish speaking, Eastern European Jews.
 Nearly 99% of Danish Jews survived the Holocaust, in part due to the actions of the Danish resistance, and to the Swedish authorities' offer of asylum to the Danish Jews.

 Today there are approximately 6,000 ethnic Jews in Denmark, 1700 of them being members of the official organization The Jewish Community in Denmark.
-There are three synagogues located in Copenhagen.